4-Day Weather Forecast For Naalehu - News Break

 Sunday, May 30

-Isolated rain showers in the day; while scattered rain showers during night
+Partly sunny then isolated rain showers in the day; while partly cloudy during night

 Monday, May 31

-Mostly sunny then isolated rain showers in the day; while isolated rain showers then partly cloudy during night
+Partly sunny then isolated rain showers in the day; while partly cloudy during night

 Don’t forget you can get the latest weather updates with the NewsBreak app.
 This forecast was created automatically using NWS data.